-The committee endorses the recommendations of the 1995 Bajaj Committee Report of the High Power Committee on Urban Solid Waste Management in India, constituted by the Planning Commission with regard to collection, transportation and safe disposal of municipal wastes including industrial and hospital wastes etc. The committee also endorses the suggestion of the Bajaj Committee, that it is essential to evolve a National Policy as well as an action plan for management of solid waste.
+The committee endorses the recommendations of the 1995 Bajaj Committee Report of the High Power Committee on Urban Solid Waste Management in India, constituted by the Planning Commission with regard to collection, transportation and safe disposal of municipal wastes including industrial and hospital wastes etc. The committee also endorses the suggestion of the Bajaj Committee, that it is essential to evolve a National Policy as well as an action plan for management of india is in a state of demogra solid waste.
+In this content if surveillance at local.
+Inter-sectoral Co-operation: วรุช ทุโนธร

-11.1.19 Inter-sectoral Co-operation:

 Large number of health schemes are implemented through the Ministry of Health & Family Welfare.
 In addition, there are large number of schemes having tremendous impact on human health and quality of life.
 These schemes are being implemented through several other ministries.
 Some of the important ones which have a direct bearing on the Public Health System are Rajiv Gandhi National Drinking Water Mission (RGNDWM), Rural Sanitation, Accelerated Urban Water Supply Programme, Urban Sanitation, Urban Basic Services for the Poor, Urban Solid Waste Management, Sewerage and Sewage Treatment, Prevention of Water and Air Pollution, Nutritional Programmes like Integrated Child Development Services, Special Nutritional Programme, Balwadi Nutritional Programme, Midday Meal Programme etc. All these schemes have been conceptualised to improve the Public Health System.
-But as different agencies are involved and co-ordination between these agencies is not so easily achieved, the Committee is of the opinion that until and unless a formal mechanism of co-ordination and co-operation is established and guidelines indicating all concerned involving responsibilities in respect of all participating units precisely defined, even inspite of individual schemes appearing to be technically sound, the same will not be able to deliver what is expected in terms of effective improvement in the Public Health System.
+But as different agencies are involved and co-ordination between these agencies is not so easily achieved, the Committee is of the opinion that until and unless a formal mechanism of co-ordination and co-operation is established concerned and guidelines indicating detailed all involving responsibilities in respect of all participating units precisely defined, even inspite of individual schemes appearing to be technically sound, the same will not be able to deliver what is expected in terms of effective improvement in the Public Health System.
 The Committee fully believe that such mechanism is very vital in the implementation of the health schemes and will strengthen Public Health response capability significantly.
 The committee, therefore, recommends establishment of such mechanism on a formal basis with Ministry of Health & Family Welfare acting as nodal agency.

-11.1.20 Nutrition
+Nutrition 11.1.20

 Interactive interdependence of nutrition, infection and health have been well recognised.
 The National Nutrition Policy formulated in 1993 has defined the Nutrition goals and the key areas of action.
 National Action Plan for Nutrition provides the sectoral and intersectoral interventions to achieve these goals.
-Appropriate indicators and institutional mechanism for monitoring the implementation and impact of the ongoing intervention programmes at local, district, state and national level need be developed, and internalised so that the efficacy and efficiency of the various strategies can be assessed on a continuing basis and appropriate midcourse correction can be taken.
+Appropriate mechanism for monitoring the and institutional indicators implementation and impact of the ongoing intervention programmes at local, district, state and national level need be developed, and internalised so that the efficacy and efficiency of the various strategies can be assessed on a continuing basis and appropriate midcourse correction can be taken.